geomatics-io/ObjectListView/docs/recipes.rst

 19. How can I put an image (or some text) over the top of the ListView?
 -----------------------------------------------------------------------

 This is called an "overlay."
-A normal ObjectList comes pre-equipped with two overlays ready to use: `OverlayImage` and `OverlayText`.
+A normal `ObjectListView` comes pre-equipped with two overlays ready to use: `OverlayImage` and `OverlayText`.
 These can be configured from within the IDE, controlling what image (or text) is displayed, the corner in which the overlay is shown, and its inset from the control edge.